Isobel Borlase: Professional career

 On 15 April 2024, Borlase was selected by the Atlanta Dream with the 20th overall pick in the 2024 WNBA draft.
 Choosing to remain in Adelaide for another 12 months, Borlase joined the Forestville Eagles for the 2024 NBL1 Central season.
 In six games for the Eagles, she averaged 15.33 points, 5.33 rebounds, 3.17 assists and 2.33 steals per game.

 Borlase returned to the Adelaide Lightning for the 2024–25 WNBL season.
 She averaged 14.6 points, 4.4 rebounds and 2.1 assists per game.

 Borlase joined the Melbourne Tigers of the NBL1 South for the 2025 season.

 On 5 June 2025, Borlase signed with the Bendigo Spirit for the 2025–26 WNBL season.
+On 21 January 2026, she scored a career-high 42 points in a 98–88 win over the Southside Melbourne Flyers, becoming the first player to score 42 points in a WNBL game since Penny Taylor in 2002, and just the 11th player in league history to reach the mark.
+She led the league in scoring with 22.9 points per game, the highest average in five years, alongside 6.3 rebounds and 3.5 assists per game with a 90.7 free throw percentage and a 45.6 field goal accuracy.
+She was subsequently named the WNBL Most Valuable Player, becoming the youngest WNBL MVP winner since Liz Cambage (19 years old) in 2011 and the fifth to win the league's MVP as a 21-year-old or younger, joining Cambage, Lauren Jackson, Penny Taylor and Allison Cook.
+Borlase also earned All-WNBL First Team for the second time in three years.
+In the semi-finals, the Spirit lost 2–0 to the Perth Lynx despite Borlase's 22 points, 16 rebounds and seven assists in game one, and 23 points, eight rebounds and eight assists in game two.